DrAShabut/AndroidDev/session-7.md

     }
 }
 ```
-9. You're ready to run the application on a device or emulator.
+10. You're ready to run the application on a device or emulator.

 # There's more...
 Using a short audio file included with the project, we aren't likely to experience any UI delays.
 In general, it's a good idea to use a background thread when preparing MediaPlayer.
-To make this common task easier, MediaPlayer already includes an asynchronous prepare method called prepareAsync().
+To make this common task easier, MediaPlayer already includes an asynchronous preparation method called prepareAsync().
 The following code will create an OnPreparedListener() listener and use the prepareAsync() method:
 ```java
 mMediaPlayer = new MediaPlayer();
 mMediaPlayer.setOnPreparedListener(new MediaPlayer.OnPreparedListener() {